Individual Therapy, what to expect

 Person-centred

 Find personal understanding by learning to articulate your conscious daily experiences from your point of view through empathetic and non-judgemental connection.
 Respecting everyone’s reality and how they see the world opens the window to reframe what’s going on for an individual.
-“Be curious, not judgemental”
+“Be curious, not judgemental”.
+Deepest healing can come from being witnessed by a regulated and attuned person.

 Emotionally Focused Therapy EFT - attachment science in practice